DC-BENCH: Dataset Condensation Benchmark: Dataset Condensation Benchmark

-All Data-Synthesis methods require initializing the synthetic data.
-This posts a natural way of combining Data-Selection with Data-Synthesis methods - to initialize condensed dataset with the results from Data-selection.
-We experiment with three initialization strategies: using 1). \textit{random selection baseline}, 2). \textit{KMeans-emb}, and 3). \textit{Gaussian noise}.
-In contrast to prior finding that observes similar results among different initialization methods, we show that (Section \ref{sec.init}) initialization plays an important role in accelerating the convergence of Data-Synthesis algorithms.
+All dataset condensation methods require initializing the synthetic data with either random noise or selected real images.
+This posts a natural way of combining dataset selection with condensation methods to initialize condensed dataset with the results from data selection.
+We experiment with three initialization strategies: using 1). \textit{Random selection}, 2). \textit{K-Center}, and 3). \textit{Gaussian noise}.
+In contrast to prior finding that observes similar results among different initialization methods, we show that (Section \ref{sec.init}) initialization plays an important role in accelerating the convergence of Dataset Condensation algorithms.